kelyAna/ED/README.md

 ## Installation

-The following linux command will install gcc compiler on on Ubuntu 18.04 Bionic Beaver.
-Open up terminal and enter:
+How to install Visual Studio Code on Ubuntu 20.04 via the SNAP package

 ```bash
 sudo snap install --classic code